alokbestbee2025/meditab-fhir/content/docs/Organization/read.md

 ---
 title: Read
 description: The organizational resource describes a grouping of people or business units relevant to the healthcare process.
-Organizations include hospitals, employers, insurance companies, medical practices, rehabilitation facilities, laboratories etc.

 toc:
   depth: 2
 ---